wilkieolin/wilkieolin.github.io/_posts/2022-1-18-vsa-intro-part3.md

 so_2 = similarity_outer(vsa_people_2, vsa_people_2)
 ```

-As we can see, after binding each of the original 'people' symbols with a new, random symbol, the bound symbols are dissimilar to the people symbols ($A ≉  A × X $):
+As we can see, after binding each of the original 'people' symbols with a new, random symbol, the bound symbols are dissimilar to the people symbols (***A ≉  A × X***):

 ```python